fruzsinaagocs/oscode/paper.md

-adaptively updates its step-size to keep the local numerical error within a user-specified tolerance. `(py)oscode` is capable of producing a solution estimate at an arbitrary value of $x$, not just at its internal steps, therefore it can be used to generate a "continuous" solution, or dense output.
+adaptively updates its step-size to keep the local numerical error within a user-specified tolerance. `(py)oscode` is capable of producing a solution estimate at an arbitrary value of $x$, not just at its internal steps, therefore it can be used to generate a "continuous" solution, or dense output [@dense-output].

 # Related research and software